nitinvishway/nitinvishway/README.md

 ### About

 Focus on **Android development**, **on-device AI**, and **distributed systems**.
-I care deeply about code that lasts — clear contracts, observable systems, and teams that ship with confidence.
 Currently exploring the intersection of **mobile platform engineering**, **small language models**, and **how networked systems hold together under pressure**.

 ---